2z1-0ne/glaucoma_VF/.ipynb_checkpoints/README-checkpoint.md

 ## Visualization
 1. Modify the path for 'FCM_coef' in 'config.yaml' to match the path where the 'FCM coefficient' were created in FCM.py.
 2. Set the number of iterations in the 'decomposition function' according to the number of representative archetypes (AT) you have chosen.
+3. You can obtain the proportion of each archetype (AT) for each patient.
+An example can be found in the visualization folder.

+## Slope
+1. Use the folder containing 'FCM coefficients', 'AA coefficients', 'MD (Mean Deviation)', and 'VFI (Visual Field Index)' for patients who have undergone testing at least 5 times.
+   - Reference: The file for analysis should be formatted as follows:

+             PID   |  ExamDate FCM_coef1 ...
+FCM coef16  AA_coef1 ...
+AA coef16
+         patient1  |
+         patient2  |
+            ...    |
+         patient N |

+2. You will obtain 'FCM slope', 'AA slope', 'MD slope', 'VFI slope'